oliviernguyenquoc/pouce_rest/README.md

 # Tech

+## Documentation

+Documentation is made with NelmioApiDocBundle.
+We use '@ApiDoc' tag before each method to specify what to put in the API genrated documentation.

-## Serialization
+## Serialization and groups

 We used JMSSerializerBundle for serialization with groups annotations in models.
+In each entity, we specify which property belongs to what to ensure the serialization process (see JMSSerializerBundle documentation).

 ## RESTful